iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- Important to consider non-COVID-19 disease
+- Important to consider non-COVID-19 disease (bacterial pneumonia, asthma, COPD exacerbation, other respiratory conditions, and any other cause of fever, depending on clinical presentation)

 #

-- Important to isolate patient and take appropriate respiratory precautions
+- Important to isolate patient and take [appropriate respiratory precautions](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/874411/When_to_use_face_mask_or_FFP3.pdf)
+- Basic PPE for all suspected cases (surgical mask, gloves and apron); respirator (FFP3) mask, visor/goggles if aerosol generating procedures (e.g. intubation, non-invasive ventilation, chest physiotherapy, tracheostomy care, bronchoscopy, delivery of nebulised drugs)

 #